 Tools are our primary resource for measurement.
 Measuring tapes, scales, pressure transducers, thermocouples; the list goes on.
 But how exact are these measurements?
-How precise must our measurements be for us to use them to make decisions regarding the mechanical operation, occupant comfort, and occupant health?
+How precise must our measurements be for us to use them to make decisions regarding mechanical operation, occupant comfort, and occupant health?
 To answer these questions, we need a crash course in a little bit of physics.

 When thinking about buying a measurement tool, first consider what you are trying to accomplish with that measurement.
 If you aren’t planning on making accurate and precise capacity calculations, then you don’t really need the more accurate and precise hygrometers and airflow measurement tools.
-You may not need a digital manifold to charge a system to proper superheat and subcooling, because the margin of uncertainty is forgiving in that context.
-But a more accurate and precise sensor for a digital manifold or probe sure makes a pin-hole leak during a standing pressure test a lot easier notice.
+You may not need a digital manifold to charge a system to the proper superheat and subcooling because the margin of uncertainty is forgiving in that context.
+But a more accurate and precise sensor for a digital manifold or probe sure makes a pin-hole leak during a standing pressure test a lot easier to notice.